thanishka05/SQL-Practice/README.md

-# SQL-Practice
-This repository contains all SQL Queries the I am practicing to upskill my self.
+This repository contains all SQL Queries that I am practicing to upskill my self